 In the last 4 years of my amateur career, I had placed in the top 3 at all CBBF Nationals events.
 I was the 2008 Arnold Amateur Fitness Champion, and won my IFBB Pro card at the inaugural fitness event held at the 2009 North American Championships, in Cleveland Ohio.
 I won my class and the overall.
 In 2009, I also won the Bodybuilding.com/Ironman magazine Spokes model competition.

 Two weeks after winning my IFBB pro card, I competed in the IFBB Atlantic City Fitness Pro event.
 I am the last "new pro” to do all 4 rounds of competition.
 (45 sec, one piece, 2 min routine, and two piece)

-I compete but consider myself to be a huge fan of the girls, competition and the whole bodybuilding world as a whole.
+I consider the best part of competing is meeting other women who share the same interest in the weight room, and challenging themselves to do new and interesting things.
 I hold a lot of respect for the other fitness girls who continue to compete year after year.

 I have been featured in various publication throughout my fitness career, such as Muscle & Fitness Hers, Oxygen, Musclemag, Ironman magazine, Inside Fitness, Max Sports Mag, Natural Muscle, Fitness Quebec, and various other smaller publications.
 I have participated in infomercials, radio interviews, calendars, television interviews, and booth work at the Arnold and Olympia events.
 At the Arnold I have worked for Musclemag, Dream Tan, Muscular Development, Lone Star Nutrition, and Bodybuilding.com.
 I represented a major supplement company as their sole spokesmodel for 8 years, and in 2012 parted ways amicably.